Beyond Air, Inc. (XAIR) CEO Steve Lisi on Q2 2021 Results - Earnings Call Transcript

 The desired concentration of NO is achieved by controlling the voltage and duration of each electrical pulse, giving us the capability to titrate dose on demand or maintain a constant dose for treatment.

-For PPHN, LungFit PH is designed to deliver a dosage that is consistent with current approved guidelines of 20 parts per million NO, with a range of 0.5 to 80 parts per.
-Since nitrogen dioxide or NO2 is a toxic byproduct of any generation, our proprietary NO2 filters encrypted with RFID chips are required to be securely put in place for the device right and safely deliver NO.
+For PPHN, LungFit PH is designed to deliver a dosage that is consistent with current approved guidelines of 20 parts per million NO, with a range of 0.5 to 80 parts per million.
+Since nitrogen dioxide or NO2 is a toxic byproduct of NO generation, our proprietary NO2 filters encrypted with RFID chips are required to be securely put in place for the device to generate and safely deliver NO.

 Our smart filters serve as the razor in our razor blade model.
-Overall, the LungFit PH is a much smaller and lighter alternative the traditional fixed supply cylinder-based systems.
+Overall, the LungFit PH is a much smaller and lighter alternative than the traditional fixed supply cylinder-based systems.
 It is important to note that our system operates with any standard electrical outlet.
 We believe that the removal of the cylinder makes it a more cost-effective, convenient and safe alternative for patients and medical staff.

 I would like to now pivot slightly and discuss our initial target indication.
 PPHN is a serious breathing condition that occurs at birth when a newborn circulatory system is unable to adapt to breathing outside the womb.
 The newborn's lung vessels or blood vessels are so constricted that oxygen and blood flow are restricted and manual ventilation is required.

-Since FDA approval in 1999, NO has been the standard of care for PPHNs, acting as a pulmonary vasodilator to improve oxygenation and reduce the need for ventilation.
-We estimate there are over -- a little over 850 level 3 and level 4 neonatal intensive care units or NICUs, that are equipped for NO delivery to treat PPHN today.
+Since FDA approval in 1999, NO has been the standard of care for PPHN in the U.S., acting as a pulmonary vasodilator to improve oxygenation and reduce the need for ventilation.
+We estimate there are over -- a little over 850 level 3 and level 4 neonatal intensive care units or NICUs that are equipped for NO delivery to treat PPHN today.

 According to published reports, the use of NO in hospital setting had sales of greater than $500 million in 2019 in the United States alone.
-Additionally, NO has been approved for PPHN in Europe since 2001, with a subsequent tubal expansion for use in certain cardiovascular surgeries, more recently NO rectory approval in Australia and Japan for pulmonary hypertension in conjunction with heart surgery, further expanding NO use to the worldwide cardiac market.
+Additionally, NO has been approved for PPHN in Europe since 2001, with a subsequent label expansion for use in certain cardiovascular surgeries, more recently NO received regulatory approval in Australia and Japan for pulmonary hypertension in conjunction with heart surgery, further expanding NO use to the worldwide cardiac market.

 From a commercial perspective in the U.S., cylinder systems have dominated for the past 20 years, dominated by one company until new plays recently entered the market.
 These new players have the same, if not more disadvantages when compared to our LungFit PH.
 As I mentioned before, we believe that our novel technology has many advantages over the current standard.

 First of all, our ability to generate NO from ambient air eliminates the space requirements and NO volume limitations of cylinders.
-In today's environment, the hospitals are left to shoulder the burden.
-As each cylinder can weigh up to 45 pounds and require special storage.
+In today's environment, the hospitals are left to shoulder the burden, as each cylinder can weigh up to 45 pounds and require special storage.
 Instead, our system relies on safely disposable smart filters that weigh approximately 2.5 ounces and last for 12 hours of continuous use.

 To be clear, our systems will not work without a filter in place, confirmed by the RFID technology preventing both NO2 toxicity or protecting our business model.
 Additionally, our smart filter design ensures that hospitals are only charged of what they use, which is an advantage over some of our competitors that employ more aggressive pricing strategies.
 From a manufacturing perspective, our fixed costs are significantly lower than our competitors because you do not have any expenses associated with manufacturing, logistics and transport of NO cylinders.

-Finally, our user interface is designed to be easy to use for providers and we also avoid procedures, which both reduced training burden.
+Finally, our user interface is designed to be easy to use for providers and we also avoid purging procedures, which both reduced training burden.
 Overall, operating economics and safety are vastly improved for the hospital.
 If approved, after the 180-day FDA review period, the Beyond Air team will be ready for a U.S. commercial launch in the second quarter of 2021.
 We will discuss our commercial plan in greater detail as we approach this next milestone.
 Commercial launches outside of the U.S. are dependent on our ongoing partnering discussions and approval time lines in each jurisdiction.

-Moving on to acute viral pneumonia and COVID-19, we see a significant opportunity to use our novel LungFit platform technology to target acute viral pneumonia, including infections caused by SARS-Cov-2.
+Moving on to acute viral pneumonia and COVID-19.
+We see a significant opportunity to use our novel LungFit platform technology to target acute viral pneumonia, including infections caused by SARS-Cov-2.
 LungFit PRO is a direct delivery, non-ventilated compatible system for use by an appropriate medical professional.
 It is designed to deliver NO at a concentration of 150 parts per million for 40 minutes four times per day, which can be easily adjusted for other indications.

 LungFit PRO was previously referred to as LungFit PRO, named after our bronchiolitis program has since been renamed because this device is applicable to many indications in the hospital setting.
 Nitric oxide is well understood to have an inhibitory effect on many viral infections.
-Beyond Air and the broader scientific community have published data that show nitric Oxide's ability to inhibit the replication cycle of coronavirus is including severe acute respiratory syndrome, otherwise known as SARS-Cov-2.
+Beyond Air and the broader scientific community have published data that show nitric oxide's ability to inhibit the replication cycle of coronaviruses, including severe acute respiratory syndrome, otherwise known as SARS-Cov.

 In vitro.
-In fact, in October, we presented our new positive in vitro data at the Chest Annual Meeting 2020 that show anticoronavirus properties against OC 43 virus when administered prior to or post infection, 150 to 250 parts for million We believe it suggests that the LungFit PRO system may be effective for both prevention and treatment of human coronavirus infection at the 150 PPM dose.
+In fact, in October, we presented our new positive in vitro data at the CHEST Annual Meeting 2020 that show anticoronavirus properties against OC43 human coronavirus when administered either prior to or post infection at 150 to 250 parts per million nitric oxide.
+We believe this data suggests that the LungFit PRO system may be effective for both prevention and treatment of human coronavirus infection at the 150 PPM dose.

 I'd like to provide an update on our clinical program in this indication.
 We have previously announced that we received approval from the FDA to run a study in COVID-19 patients using our LungFit system at 80 parts per million.
 We've also received approval from Health Canada to run similar or a similar study to the one approved by the FDA.
 The results from these studies, along with other data, has enabled us to receive approval from the Israeli Ministry of Health to perform a clinical study at 150 parts per million for the treatment of acute viral pneumonia, including COVID-19.